cloudflare/cloudflare-docs/content/turnstile/migration/migrating-from-recaptcha.md

 ## Client-side integration

-1. Update the client-side integration inserting the Turnstile script snippet in your HTML's `<head>` element:
+1. Update the client-side integration by inserting the Turnstile script snippet in your HTML's `<head>` element:

 <div>